Great Article by World

 The laws of kashrut dictate that the cattle be slaughtered with a sharp

 knife, causing almost instantaneous death with no pain.
-Unfortunately, these laws
+Unfortunately, these

 do not directly address modern restraining methods that they could hardly have